Ifemi13/HealWell/README.md

 ## HealWell App

-Empowering Patients in Post-Surgery Recovery
+Empowering Patients in Pre-Surgery and Post-Surgery Recovery

 ## Overview